Iranian Nobel laureate suffered suspected heart attack in prison, family says

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm or refute the 2023 Nobel Peace Prize award to Narges Mohammadi.
+No evidence was found in web search or Wikipedia to confirm the 2023 Nobel Peace Prize award to Narges Mohammadi.

 “She has spent more than a decade of her life in prison.
 In 2021, she began serving a 13-year sentence on charges of committing 'propaganda activity against the state' and 'collusion against state security', which she denied.”